jody29/tech_team/README.md

 ### The Application
+Sometimes your friends do not like the same music as you do.
+That means they do not enjoy the same concerts/festivals.
+You want to go to these events, but you know your friends won't have a good time.
+You do not want to bother your friends, so you are looking for people that will go with you and have a good time!

 ## :computer: How to install
 Before you start, make sure you have Git, npm and Node.js installed on your computer.</br>